rzcao/APIC-analytical-complex-field-reconstruction/README.md

 # Angular Ptychograhic Imaging with Closed-form method
 This is the data for Angular Ptychograhic Imaging with Closed-form method (APIC).
 We provide an example for performing reconstruction using the data included here.
+Interactive example of the reconstruction result can be found [here](https://rzcao.github.io/APIC_Results/).

 To get started, simply replace the folder's name in the main code `APIC_reconstruction.m` using the name where the data is.
 Assume we want to reconstruct the thyroid sample which was imaged using a highly aberrated imaging system, which is inside a folder named "Data".
 Then, we modify the code as
 ``` matlab